I am dedicated to helping you find practical solutions to your health challenges!

 I learned so much while working with Medical Doctors for decades in Emergency Care and Critical Care.
 We treated the most complex patients in the community as a team.
 Because of this, I can offer you an honest take on your medical options from both Eastern and Western Medicine perspectives.

-My promise is to present an honest review of your treatment options so you can make informed decisions on your care-plan Sometimes Eastern Medicine can play the lead role and sometimes we play a supporting role.
+My promise is to present an honest review of your treatment options so you can make informed decisions on your care-plan.
+Eastern Medicine can play the lead role or supporting role in your care plan.

 As Acupuncturists in the modern era, we are routinely replicating treatments from eras like 650 AD, while offering successful herbal formulas from 1100 AD to meet the challenges of modern life.
 We incorporate Modern understandings of medicine, while also holding true to visions of health and healing that have no modern equivalent.
 What a powerful way to honor our human ancestors, to continue their work into the future.